armoar334/linecomp/README.md

 Some readline shortcuts re-implemented

 # Goals [percentages are estiamtes]
-Feature parity with GNU Readline - ~75%
+Feature parity with GNU Readline - ~50%
-Feature parity with bash-completions - ~30%
+Feature parity with bash-completions - ~25%
+Vi mode + keybindings - 0%  (don't personally use so might never implement)

 # Why
 The only existing readline replacement that achieves my desired results is ble.sh, and as much of a feat as it is, its far too bloated and slow for my liking. as a result, I began to implement my own line-editor, and thats what linecomp has become since